niXman/tfind/README.md

 tfind
 =====

-multithreading find in files in C++
+multi-threaded find in files in C++. for communicate between threads boost.interprocess::message_queue is used.